 High School - Students are allowed to bring personal telecommunication devices that can access the Internet for educational purposes as determined by the classroom teacher.
-Students will be allowed to use the device between classes and in the cafeteria setting in a digitally responsible manner.
+Students will be allowed to use the devices between classes and in the cafeteria setting in a digitally responsible manner.

 Middle School - Students are allowed to bring personal telecommunication devices that can access the Internet for educational purposes as determined by the classroom teacher.
-Students will not be allowed to use the devices during passing periods.
+Students will not be allowed to use the devices between classes.